crosstheages/public-data/patch-notes.md

 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.11.3970 Patch

+`2023-03-14 07:30 UTC`

+### Changes

+- Event
+  - Arkhante event is now available until Thursday 06th April, 23:59 UTC.
+  - New event missions have been added, they last for the whole event.
+  - Completing them rewards you with Event Point which is a new progression system that we added.
+  - You can also progress this system by doing your regular missions such as dailies and weeklies (amount varies) as well as winning duels (+100 per duel).
+  - The progression is divided in 50 levels each requiring 500 Event Points.
+  - Completed them awards you Trisel, Cosmetics and Event Coins.
+  - Those Event Coins will be exchangeable in the upcoming Event Shop, planned for the 17th at 17:00 UTC.
+  - You can earn up to double rewards by buying Event Insignia which unlock new special rewards.
+Keep in mind that the most rare items such as the new Exclusive Cards require the Insignia to be exchanged for.
+  - During this Event there will be up to 7 Exclusive Cards, until the 22th there will be only 2 available.
+After this all 5 will be available in the Event Shop as well as inside the Neo Arkhante Chest which will also release on the 22th at 17:00 UTC.
+- Blockchain
+  - Added a feature to link and unlink a Cold wallet.
+More details on the CTA Account application.
+Only supports MetaMask for now.
+  - Added a feature to unlink your Game wallet (through Magic Link) if it is empty (no NFT on it).
+Once there is no Game wallet linked you can change your email.
+  - Added a state to every Cross The Ages NFT showing if an asset is currently used in a pending burn or not, you might want to look at it before buying an asset.
+- Tutorial
+  - Updated the tutorial for the new gameplay.
+- Play
+  - Updated the display and behavior of the hand.
+  - Now display both turns and arkhomes used for Elemental affix.
+- Auth
+  - Removed login method as for now only CTA account is available.
+  - Regrouped forgot password and create account texts.
+- Dashboard
+  - Added a pop-up showing the notes when a new patch is out.
+  - Added a pop-up showing when a new event is out.
+  - Added some animation level 3 and 4 randomly on the dashboard.
+- System
+  - Renamed "Simple Affinity" into "Affinity" and "Double Affinity" into "Trinity".
+  - Improved synchronization with IMX blockchain to be blazing fast.

+### Fixes

+- Play
+  - Fixed an issue preventing SA and Cut-Scenes from being displayed.
+  - Fixed various issues regarding affixes display.
+  - Fixed an issue regarding the heptagram and the use of Shift Affix with Shift SAs.
+- Cards
+  - Rotation cards now display the correct potential based on their rank.
+  - Collection sorting now mixes both field and battle card instead of splitting them, mostly relevant for arkhome sorting.
+  - Added missing avatars.
+- Crafting
+  - Fixed an issue during a Power Up showing a field card as reagent along battle card and vice-versa.
+- Auth
+  - Removed the infinite loader while updating the birth date.
+- System
+  - Disabled hardware acceleration globally and disabled some animations based on your hardware device.
+  - Fixed an issue regarding non-latin characters.
+  - Fixed an issue with API connection showing constantly the API reconnection icon on client.
+  - Fixed an issue preventing some NFT metadata to be reflected on-chain, this was especially the case during power-up.

 ## 0.10.3853 Patch

 `2023-03-06 03:30 UTC`